 Barkas replied in the October letters section to what he described as Bockett’s “Somewhat severe criticism of the Stanhopescope.”
 He pled that Bockett unfairly failed to consider how inexpensively Stanhope lenses were produced, and, that being the case, the great variance in quality there must be in such cheaply made lenses.

-How to footnote this page: Reiser, Frank W. (2021, February) Handheld Magnifying Lenses.
+How to footnote information from this page: Reiser, Frank W. (2021, February) Handheld Magnifying Lenses.
 Searching an Invisible World for Its Tiniest Things. https://wp.me/PaLJ0g-qs